Texas State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 13, 2021

 Georgia Southern Stats and Trends

-- Georgia Southern has played nine games, with three wins against the spread.
+- In Georgia Southern's nine games this year, it has three wins against the spread.

-- This season, the Eagles have just two ATS wins in seven games as an underdog of 2.5 points or more.

-- Georgia Southern's games this year have eclipsed the over/under four times in eight opportunities (50%).
+- Georgia Southern has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).

-- When Georgia Southern picks up over 424.8 yards, the team is 2-1 against the spread and 2-2 overall.
+- In games that Georgia Southern piles up over 424.8 yards, the team is 2-1 against the spread and 2-2 overall.

 - The Eagles have turned the ball over two more times (13 total) than the Bobcats have forced a turnover (11) this season.